Above the line

 These are public trading bodies that have a substantial degree of financial independence from the public authority which created them.
 A body is normally treated as a trading body when more than half of its income is financed by fees.
 A public corporation is publicly controlled to the extent that the public authorities appoint a majority of the board of management, or when public authorities can exert significant control over general corporate policy through other means.
 Since the 1980s many public corporations, such as British Telecom, have been privatised and reclassified within the accounts as private non-financial corporations.
 Public corporations can also exist in the financial sector.

 These are the prices paid by purchasers.
 They include transport costs, trade margins and taxes (unless the taxes are deductible by the purchaser from their own tax liabilities).Nôl i'r tabl cynnwys

-- unincorporated enterprises owned by the government which are engaged in market production
+unincorporated enterprises owned by government, which are engaged in market production

 Real national disposable income (RNDI)